 Exhibition highlights during this banner year included The Romantic Impulse in the American Landscape Tradition, an exhibition that traced the unique responses of American painters and printmakers to changing ideas about landscape, along with Rococo Rivals & Revivals, a global vision and dialogue on the different personalities and schools of Rococo.
 Both exhibitions displayed objects on loan from Timken partner University of San Diego, along with loans from private collectors and established institutions, such as the National Gallery, Washington D.C. and the Metropolitan Museum of Art.
-The year closed out with Metonymies: a Dialogue with 20th-century works from the Sonnabend Collection, which exchanged well-known works from the Timken's permanent collection with unique, modern objects by such well-known artists as Andy Warhol and Jeff Koons.
-The Timken's installations of the annual Jewels of the Season display, a popular holiday tradition celebrating the Timken's collection of Hord & Shlappi ornaments, and Leela - Portrait of a Woman in a Green Dress are part of the Museum's new "Modernist" series, a contemporary approach to the Timken's collection inspired by the building's iconic, mid-century modern architecture.
+The year closed out with Metonymies: a Dialogue with 20th-century works from the Sonnabend Collection, which exchanged wellknown works from the Timken's permanent collection with unique, modern objects by such well-known artists as Andy Warhol and Jeff Koons.
+Masterpieces of Italian Drawings from the British Museum featured the themes of birth, death, and resurrection and shared with the public some of the greatest drawings of these famed art historical periods, many of which were seen for the first time in San Diego.
+The Timken's installations of the annual Jewels of the Season display, a popular holiday tradition celebrated the Timken's collection of Hord & Shlappi ornaments, Leela Portrait of a Woman in a Green Dress, and Roman de Salvo's Electric Picnic were part of the Museum's new "Modernist" series, a contemporary approach to the Timken's collection inspired by the building's iconic, mid-century modern architecture.